On this page

 5. Use psychology, but keep it subtle

-Man, urgency is powerful stuff.
+Man, the urgency is powerful stuff.

 I’ve mentioned before how urgency can be used to increase your customer lifetime value and it’s truly powerful.